Commonwealth Universe, Age 1, Volume 3: Slipping the Weave 3d cover 2024 final

 “Interfacing?”
 He sat up straight, alerted to the implications that didn’t quite solidify right away in his thoughts.
 Rorin always loved that churning of theories and possibilities, and waiting for a brainstorm to hit.

 “Never mind that.
 You were asking about Elin.
-She’s out on a training expedition right now.
-Don’t expect her back for three, four days.”
+Don’t expect her back for three, four days.
+This training expedition is too important.”

 “Training who?”